chihina/GAFL-FINE-CVIU/README.md

 This is the official repository for the following paper:

 Chihiro Nakatani, Hiroaki Kawashima, Norimichi Ukita
-Learning Group Activity Features Through Person Attribute Prediction, submitted to CVIU.
+Human-in-the-loop Adaptation in Group Activity Feature Learning for Team Sports Video Retrieval, (under review).

 ## Environment
 python 3.10.2